Raising the Barre: Get to Know Andrea Rogers, Creator of Xtend Barre

 If you ever question whether or not exercise gives you endorphins, just take one look at Andrea Rogers and you’ll quickly become a believer.
-She’s a powerhouse of positivity and the brilliant creator of the global workout sensation, Xtend Barre, now available to stream on Openfit!
+She’s a powerhouse of positivity and the brilliant creator of the global workout sensation, Xtend Barre and XB Pilates, both available to stream on Openfit!

 We caught up with Rogers to learn more about the mastermind behind the popular barre-inspired workout.